-Do not throw away the medicines prescribed by your GP or consultant if they are working for you.
+As we start this fibromyalgia casestudy, please do not throw away the medicines prescribed by your GP or consultant if they are working for you.
 As you hopefully improve you can discuss tapering and eventually discontinuing the medicines in cooperation with your prescribing doctor

-Fibromyalgia: A typical enough case history
+Fibromyalgia Case study: A typical enough case history

 The Patient and her symptoms

 A 45-year-old female who has fibromyalgia with a history of hypothyroidism, is on Eltroxin, has low baseline energy which dips even more accompanied by sugar cravings for a week before her period.
-Energy is very poor during the period itself, and she also is experiencing very heavy menstrual bleeding which has been investigated and uterine fibroids.
-Energy recovers to its normal poor baseline on about the sixth-day have her cycle but the fibromyalgia goes on for all of the month but is definitely worse in the week preceding her menstrual period.
-This lady also suffers from vaginal dryness, cognitive issues (aka as ‘brain fog’) , abdominal bloating, constipation and vaginal candidiasis/thrush.
+Energy is very poor during the period itself, and she is also experiencing very heavy menstrual bleeding which has been investigated and uterine fibroids.
+Energy recovers to its normal poor baseline on about the sixth-day of her cycle but the fibromyalgia goes on for all of the month but is definitely worse in the week preceding her menstrual period.
+This lady also suffers from vaginal dryness, cognitive issues (aka ‘brain fog’) , abdominal bloating, constipation and vaginal candidiasis/thrush.
 Libido has been low for some time and she finds her mood is very low during winter –she has a problem from when the clocks go back at the end of October until the beginning of April.

 The patient consultation process in fibromyalgia

 A detailed patient history is the first priority.